The Illinois River Bluffs

 Many plants and animals demand highly specific habitats.
 Schreber's aster, a perennial member of the sunflower family, colonizes north-facing slopes of ravines.
 A common plant in the eastern U.S., this aster is found in Illinois only in and around the Illinois River Bluffs, and its survival in the state is considered threatened.
 The queen snake is found only in medium-sized creeks with rocky substrates—habitat that is rare in Illinois now that sediments have buried so many creek bottoms.

 Overall, however, the Illinois River Bluffs is not a haven for rare species.
-Only 1.3% of Illinois' officially endangered species and 10.5% of its threatened species are found in the region.
-About one thousand species of vascular plants (four of five of them native) are known in the area, but only ten of them appear on the E&T lists.
+Only 1.3 percent of Illinois's officially endangered species and 10.5 percent of its threatened species are found in the region.
+About one thousand species of vascular plants (four of five of them native) are known in the area, but only ten of them appear on the state's list of threatened or endangered (T&E) species.
 (This botanical catalog is thought to be incomplete by experts, who believe that the actual number of Illinois River Bluffs plant species is probably close to 1,100.)
-The E&T list also includes only three species of mammals, ten of birds, two of fish, and four of mussels.
+The T&E list also includes only three species of mammals, ten of birds, two of fish, and four of mussels.

-However, natural communities that meet the INAI's most exacting standards of ecological integrity—what are known as Category I sites—make up but 501 acres, or 0.08% of the region's land area.
+However, natural communities that meet the INAI's most exacting standards of ecological integrity—what are known as Category I sites—make up but 501 acres, or 0.08 percent of the region's land area.
 This is about the same proportion of such habitat as survives in the state as a whole.

 • Of the nearly 349,000 acres of prairie thought to have been present in 1840, about 19 acres survive in high-quality condition.
 That consists of glacial drift hill prairie on unplow-able slopes such as those in the Wier Hill Prairie Nature Preserve overlooking Sandy Creek in Marshall County or in the Forest Park South Nature Preserve in Peoria Heights.